How to Negotiate With Creditors After a Chapter 13 Bankruptcy Dismissal

 Dealing with creditors can be overwhelming, but with careful planning and a realistic budget, it is possible to work out a payment plan and settle your debts.

-In Addition to Debt Settlement, What Other Alternatives Are Available for Resolving Debts?
+What Other Alternatives Are Available for Resolving Debts?

 If debt settlement is not the right option, other alternatives may suit your needs.
 For example, debt management can assist you in quickly repaying debts by negotiating interest rates with your lenders.